jackvandeur/powershell/documentation/Move-PnPFile.md

 ```

 ## DESCRIPTION
 Allows moving a file or folder to a different location inside the same document library, such as in a subfolder, to a different document library on the same site collection or to a document library on another site collection.
 If you move a file to a different site or subweb you cannot specify a target filename.
+Any sharing information will be lost in the process.

 ## EXAMPLES